nthnn/QLBase/README.md

 | D7          | RX            |
 | D8          | TX            |

-For more informations about using the SIM900 GSM/GPRS shield, please refer to this [article](https://lastminuteengineers.com/sim900-gsm-shield-arduino-tutorial/).
+For more information about using the SIM900 GSM/GPRS shield, please refer to this [article](https://lastminuteengineers.com/sim900-gsm-shield-arduino-tutorial/).

 ### 📡 Uploading the Firmware